hpssjellis/maker100-leaders-robotics/PAC.md

 3. Confirm IT support for installing required software (Arduino IDE, Python, Node.js, USB/serial access)
 4. Treat this as a **test**, not a commitment — the goal is real evidence, not a promise

+## An Important Note on Funding Beyond the Pilot

+The PAC is well positioned to fund this **pilot** — a small, one-time cost to prove the concept.
+It is *not* the right long-term funder for a full standalone course.
+If the pilot succeeds and the school decides to run Maker100 as a full course, that decision — and its ongoing funding — should shift to the administration/district budget.

+In other words: **the PAC's role is to buy the evidence, not to become the permanent funding source.** Framing it this way up front protects the PAC from being expected to fund a recurring course indefinitely, and gives the PAC a clear, natural point to hand the idea off to admin with a strong case in hand.

 ---

 # Appendix: Common Questions